Robust H2/H-infinity control under stochastic requirements: minimizing conditional value-at-risk instead of worst-case performance: Introduction

 \section{Introduction}

-Robust structured $\mathcal H_\infty$ control \cite{apkarian2017} traditionally aims at finding a controller that minimizes the worst-case performance across all possible parametric configurations:
+\IEEEPARstart{R}{obust} structured $\mathcal H_\infty$ control \cite{apkarian2017} traditionally aims at finding a controller that minimizes the worst-case performance across all possible parametric configurations.
+Denoting as $T_{zw}(\mathrm s, k,\delta)$ a transfer function from input $w$ to output $z$, which depends on the vectors $k$ of decision variables and $\delta$ of uncertain parameters, this formulation reads

-where $T_{zw}(\mathrm s, k,\delta)$ is a transfer function between input $w$ and output $z$, $k$ is a vector of decision variables defined over an admissible space $\mathcal K$ and describing a controller $K$ of chosen structure (fixed-order, PID, etc.), and $\delta$ is a vector of uncertain parameters.
-In this formulation, the space $\mathcal D$ of uncertain parameters is deterministic, and is generally the hypercube $[-1,1]^m$ after normalization of the $m$ uncertain parameters.
-The case of nonlinear constraint restricting this parametric space was also addressed in~\cite{Kassarian2025}.
+Here, $\mathcal K$ denotes the admissible space, describing the controllers with a chosen structure (fixed-order, PID, etc.), and $\mathcal D_\delta$ is generally the hypercube $[-1,1]^m$ after normalization of the $m$ uncertain parameters.
+The case of a nonlinear constraint restricting $\mathcal D_\delta$ was also addressed in~\cite{Kassarian2025}.
 When there are multiple control objectives, it is sought to solve: